Livingston County, New York: Water Therapy: Avon Springs and the Jackson Sanitarium

-The area around present-day Avon and eastern Caledonia was known by the Seneca as "Canawaugus," or "the place of stinking waters" due to the prevalence of sulfur in the springs on the west side of town.
+The area around present-day Avon and eastern Caledonia was known by the Seneca as "Canawaugus", or "the place of stinking waters" due to the prevalence of sulfur in the springs on the west side of town.
 The Seneca believed the water's mineral characteristics had health benefits long before the white settlers arrived.
 In 1821, Richard Wadsworth was the first white man in Avon to build a showering box and promote the curative properties of the sulfur water.
 The reputation of Avon Springs grew throughout the 19th century, peaking just before the Civil War era.
 Guests sought health cures as well as relaxation and recreation opportunities in the Genesee Valley.
 By about 1900, most of the numerous hotels and spas were gone.

 Nunda and Dansville also boasted mineral springs and attracted travelers from around the world to enjoy the medicinal effects of water therapy.
-Most well-known was the sprawling resort in Dansville operated by Dr. James C. Jackson, a leading holistic health advocate and abolitionist.
-Dr. Jackson is credited with inventing Granula, America's first cold breakfast cereal, and along with Dr. Harriet Austen, endorsed exercise and less constraining clothes for women.
+Most well-known was the sprawling resort in Dansville operated by James C. Jackson, a leading holistic health advocate and abolitionist.
+Jackson is credited with inventing Granula, America's first cold breakfast cereal, and along with Harriet Austen, endorsed exercise and less constraining clothes for women.
 The resort stayed in the Jackson family until the early 1900s.
 During World War I, the sanitarium was used by the federal government as a hospital for wounded soldiers.
 In 1929, bodybuilder Bernarr Macfadden bought the facility and named it the Physical Culture Hotel.
 His larger-than-life personality and national magazine with the same name boosted the popularity of the place into the 1950s.